gletort/PhysiBoSS/README.md

 ## Usage
 ### Compiling PhysiBoSS
 PhysiBoSS should run and be easily installed on Linux and MacOS system.
-We will provide (soon) a Docker version for Windows operating system or if it doesn't run on your machine.
+We also provide a [Docker image](https://github.com/gletort/PhysiBoSS/tree/master/Docker) of PhysiBoSS that can be used if it cannot be installed in your machine.
 It requires moderatly recent version of C++ (at least c++11) and OpenMP support.

 To install it on Linux system, from a Terminal: